Last updated on October 16, 2025

 Rule 0 Violations Check

-This deck has a few minor Rule 0 violations.
-Some play groups or game stores don’t like specific cards, either banning them outright or classifying decks with them in a specific category to avoid pubstomping.
+This deck has a few minor Rule 0 violations that may trip someone's un-fun alert.
+Some playgroups or game stores don’t like specific cards, either banning them outright or classifying decks with them in a specific category to avoid pubstomping.

 The major hitters in this list are the tutors, specifically Demonic Tutor and Grim Tutor.
 These are two non-specific and efficient tutors that can signal alarms in a casual player’s mind.
-Tutors are only as good as the combo you’re assembling, but they can still be overbearing if you’re going to tutor up the best possible card in a given situation (you are).
+Sarkhan's Triumph is more acceptable for the mana cost, and still as effective as ever.
+Tutors are only as good as the combo you’re assembling, but they can still be overbearing if you tutor up the best possible card in a given situation (you are).

 Mana Drain